shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 ### Configuration per sales channel

-Apps that appear in the Storefrond and use a `config.xml` must be able to be configured separately for each sales channel.
+Apps that appear in the Storefront and use a `config.xml` must be able to be configured separately for each sales channel.

 ### External links with rel="noopener"